Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 ***Yan Given-Man, Chief of the Lodge***

 Daar Great-Father had wanted to pay a visit to Yan’s world.
-Partly this was because of Vemik’s injury---Yan had no idea why, since the Gao weren’t involved---partly it was for *political* purposes.
+Partly this was because of Vemik’s injury - Yan had no idea why, since the Gao weren’t involved - partly it was for *political* purposes.
 Mostly, to his mind, it was for friendship and for hunting.

 And Yan Given-Man was not so stupid as to say no to a god.
 So, Yan invited him, since it would be rude to just visit anyway.
 Given-Men always announced their coming to anyone else’s tribe, after all.
 They had called a meeting at the Lodge, just for the occasion.
 Only two aliens had ever been invited.
 Jooyun of course, being a kind of Given-Man himself…